Motcrash/RN_Pokedex-FH_Course/README.md

 # Installing dependencies

-First, you will need to install the dependencies of the project on the cmd or bash for this run the following command
+First, you will need to install the dependencies of the project on the cmd or bash, for this run the following command

 ```bash
 yarn add